-All Executive Management have an ongoing obligation to advise the Company Secretary of any material non-public information which may need to be communicated to the market.
+All Executive Management have an ongoing obligation to advise the Company Secretary of any material non-public Annual Report for the year ended 30 June 2024 information which may need to be communicated to the market.

 The Company has an Investor Relations Program which promotes effective communication with shareholders, encourages participation at general meetings and encourages communications throughout the year.